 Methodology

 If you are looking to take to the skies, quite literally, with your education, browse the Pilot schools and aeronautics programs that are available around the country and enroll in the best program for you.
-As the demand for highly trained and qualified pilots is set to increase over the next 20 years, now is the time to enroll in pilot school to have a high paying and rewarding career tomorrow.
+As the demand for highly trained and qualified pilots is set to increase over the next decade, now is the time to enroll in pilot school to have a high paying and rewarding career tomorrow.

 Schools were ranked according to a matrix of cost, job placement upon graduation, opportunities for flight hours, and partnerships with pathway programs.
+School overview information is from College Scorecard.

 Is a Pilot School Right for You?